cessy12/FirstTheme/README.md

 # FirstTheme

-My first theme using bootstrap studio
+My first theme using bootstrap studio, my first time also to use git ang github.